nautechsystems/nautilus_trader/docs/index.md

 ## [Integrations](integrations/index.md)

-The **Integrations** guides for the platform, covers differences in configuration, available features and capabilities between adapters, as well as providing tips for a smoother trading experience.
+The **Integrations** guides for the platform, covers adapter differences in configuration, available features and capabilities, as well as providing tips for a smoother trading experience.

 ## [API Reference](api_reference/index.md)

-The **API Reference** provides comprehensive technical information on available functions, classes, methods, and other components.
+The **API Reference** provides comprehensive technical information on available modules, functions, classes, methods, and other components for both the Python and Rust APIs.

 ## [Developer Guide](developer_guide/index.md)

-The **Developer Guide** is tailored for those who wish to delve into the codebase.
-It provides insights into the architectural decisions, coding standards, and best practices, ensuring a smooth development experience.
+The **Developer Guide** is tailored for those who wish to delve further into and potentially modify the codebase.
+It provides insights into the architectural decisions, coding standards, and best practices, helping to ensuring a pleasant and productive development experience.